-Try and Stay Warm (Yes this is a Tip About Staying Warm)
+Try and Stay Warm

 As HVAC/R techs, we're often called on to work in some of the worst weather conditions.
-With the cold weather, I thought it timely to share some tips and strategies that I use for staying warm in the cold weather, particularly for you guys in the south who think that 40°F Is ‘cold’.
+With the cold weather, I thought it timely to share some tips and strategies that I use for staying warm in the cold weather, particularly for you guys in the south who think that 40°F is ‘cold.’

 The first and foremost rule in staying warm is to stay DRY.
-Wet clothing, either from your own sweat or from rain or snow that melts into your gear doesn't insulate as well.
+Wet clothing, either from your own sweat or from rain or snow that melts into your gear, doesn't insulate as well.
 Some fabrics, like wool, retain their insulation better, but if you get wet, you're going to have a long, cold day.
-Let's start with what's called a “base layer” the base layer isn't about insulation.
-It’s about staying dry.
-Under Armour is a popular brand and their stuff is great, but I go in a different direction and use Merino Wool base layers.
+Let's start with what's called a “base layer.”
+The base layer isn't about insulation; it's about staying dry.
+Under Armour is a popular brand, and their stuff is great, but I go in a different direction and use Merino Wool base layers.
 They can be cheaper than Under Armour and perform at least as well.
-These aren't Grandpa’s itchy wool long johns, they're very comfortable, warm and they help keep your skin dry which is really the secret to staying warm.
+These aren't Grandpa’s itchy wool long johns; they're very comfortable, warm, and they help keep your skin dry, which is really the secret to staying warm.

 Next, you want insulation.
-Fleece is good here, so is a nice Under Armour hoodie or similar item.
+Fleece is good here—so is a nice Under Armour hoodie or similar item.
 Even a nice, thick sweatshirt is enough to keep your body warm.
 A vest is also helpful because keeping your body core warm is more important than keeping your arms warm.
-I've also got fleece pants for when it gets really cold but I normally don't need them for work.
-Layer one or more on as needed for conditions.
+I've also got fleece pants for when it gets really cold, but I normally don't need them for work—layer one or more on as needed for conditions.
 On top of all of this is your outer shell.
-This is the wind and water repellent layer.
-As HVAC/R mechanics, we need this layer to be abrasion resistant as well.
+This is the wind and water-repellent layer.
+As HVAC/R mechanics, we need this layer to be abrasion-resistant as well.
 Something like a down ski jacket is probably the warmest thing you can find, but they won’t last very long around those sharp sheet metal edges.

 A Carhartt coat and bib overalls are great and are the standard for tradesmen everywhere, but other brands like Walls and Dickies are just as warm and can be had for less money.
 Personally, I prefer a bib and coat set over a set of coveralls.
-That way, I can wear just what I need rather than having to either be cold or wear the whole, heavy setup and maybe overheat.
+That way, I can wear just what I need rather than having to either be cold or wear the entire heavy setup and maybe overheat.

 Another nice thing to have is a foam kneeling pad.
 Not just to cushion your knees from the roof but to keep snow from melting into your insulation and making you colder.